top of page

 Catering: Local catering is available in every larger town and at the hut on Pico Ruivo.

-Animals or vermin: There are virtually no pests on the island and it is free of dangerous insects and bugs.
-Take care when pitching your tent, though.
-I had a bloody big spider in the undergrowth.
+Animals or pests: There are practically no pests on the island and it is free of dangerous insects and bugs.
+But be careful when pitching your tent.
+I had a damn big spider in the undergrowth.
 It was a bit of a scare.

 Surefootedness: To be safe on the trail, sure-footedness and the right footwear are the most important factors - after all, falls due to tripping and slipping are the most common cause of accidents when hiking.
 So remember: the right footwear and the right walking technique are therefore incredibly important.
 You are sure to find the right footwear in the article below!